KeSyren/ntm_back_translation/README.md

 1. Run code use table/experiment_test.py

- 1.1. change the dir path in experiment_test.py.

- e.g., if you find the string "qingwang/...", you need to change to your own dir path.
+1.1. change the dir path in experiment_test.py. e.g., if you find the string "qingwang/...", you need to change to your own dir path.

 add ntm.py moduel
-add code into experiment_test.py
+add back_translation loss into experiment_test.py